SnakeTuan/SnakeTuan/README.md

 -->

 ## 💫 About Me:
-⚡ I’m a developer based in Vietnam, always curious and eager to expand my knowledge<br>
+- I’m a developer based in Vietnam, always curious and eager to expand my knowledge<br>
-🌱 I enjoy exploring new skills and technologies to keep growing both personally and professionally<br>
+- I like building stuff.
+So besides the 9-5 job, I like spending time with side projects to help people around me :D<br>
-📫 How to reach me: snaketuan@gmail.com
+- You can reach out to me at: snaketuan@gmail.com

 ## 🌐 Socials: